hpc-carpentry/hpc-chapel/episodes/22-domains.md

 0.0 0.0 0.0 0.0 0.0 0.0 0.0 0.0 0.0 0.0
 ```

-Let us define an array of strings `nodeID` with the same distribution over locales as T, by adding the
+Let us define an array of strings `nodeID` with the same distribution over locales as `temp`, by adding the
 following to our code:

 ```chpl